pattyttt/Osintgram/README.md

     * As an interactive prompt `python3 main.py <target username>`
     * Or execute your command straight away `python3 main.py <target username> --command <command>`

-## GUI mode

-Run `python3 main.py --gui` to start a simple graphical interface.
-The GUI lets you enter your Instagram username, password and target profile, toggle the `FILE` and `JSON` options and choose a command to run.
-Results are displayed in the window.

 ### Use Osintgram v2 (beta)
 You can use Osintgram2 beta just switching to `v2` [branch](https://github.com/Datalux/Osintgram/tree/v2).
 The v2 has some improvements and is faster with a new command execution interface.
 Try it just running `git checkout v2`.